Why Prepare?

 The list could go on, but the point is clear.

-If you’re ready to take the leap, our Disaster Playbook makes it easy.
+When you’re ready to take the leap, our Disaster Playbook makes it easy.
 Start out with defining your “why.”
 Why do you prepare?